d-pac/restful-keystone/README.md

             "categories": [],
             "content": {
                 "brief": "<p>This is a test</p>",
-                "extended": "<p>To make sure keystone-restful is functioning correctly</p>" },
+                "extended": "<p>To make sure restful-keystone is functioning correctly</p>" },
             "state": "published"
         }